Best RWA Crypto Tokens to Watch in 2026

 BlackRock BUIDL

-BlackRock launched the BUIDL fund (BlackRock USD Institutional Digital Liquidity Fund) on Ethereum in March 2024, tokenizing exposure to U.S. Treasury bills, repurchase agreements, and cash.
-BUIDL grew rapidly, reaching over $500 million in assets under management within months of launch.
+BlackRock launched the BUIDL fund in March 2024, tokenizing exposure to U.S. Treasury bills, repos, and cash on Ethereum.
+The fund reached over $500 million in assets within months — one of the most significant endorsements of on-chain tokenization by traditional finance.

-BUIDL is not a speculative crypto token — it is a tokenized money market fund from the world's largest asset manager.
-It is available only to qualified investors and represents one of the most significant endorsements of on-chain tokenization by traditional finance.
+BUIDL isn't a speculative crypto token.
+It's a tokenized money market fund from the world's largest asset manager, available only to qualified investors.

 Franklin Templeton BENJI